 On Thursday, January 23, 2014, the United States District Attorney’s office in Atlanta filed a complaint against Apollo Nida.
 Apollo is the husband of “The Real Housewives of Atlanta” reality TV star Phaedra Parks.
 The DA’s office is charging him with bank fraud and identity theft.
-As housewife Phaedra parks read the headlines, “Apollo Nida Charged with Bank Fraud”, he was surrendering to authorities without incident.
-He was released on a $25,000 bond as he awaits a preliminary hearing scheduled for February 12, 2014.
+As housewife Phaedra Parks read the headlines, “Apollo Nida Charged With Bank Fraud,” he surrendered to authorities without incident.
+Later, he was released on a $25,000 bond as he awaited a preliminary hearing scheduled for February 12, 2014.

 The U.S. District Attorney’s complaint charges that:

-- He allegedly used access to the credit databases to steal person information from a number of individuals
+- He allegedly used access to the credit databases to steal personal information from several individuals.

-- Then, she would deposit stolen U.S. Treasury checks, fraudulent auto loan checks, stolen retirement checks and checks for people who were owed money from state unclaimed property agencies
+- Then, she would deposit stolen U.S. Treasury checks, fraudulent auto loan checks, stolen retirement checks, and checks for people owed money from state unclaimed property agencies.

-- Nida created a fake automobile dealership company called Ferrari Autohaus and used the stolen ID’s to apply for auto loans
+- Nida created a fake automobile dealership company called Ferrari Autohaus.
+Then, he used the stolen IDs to apply for auto loans.

-The case was being investigated by agents in the United States Secret Service Counterfeit and U.S. Treasury Check unit.
-The United States Secret Service investigates these types of financial crimes.
+United States Secret Service Counterfeit and U.S. Treasury Check unit Agents investigated the case.
+The United States Secret Service typically investigates these types of financial crimes.

-Mr. Nida was working with another individual, Gayla St. Julien, who actually opened the bank accounts and made the deposits.
+Mr. Nida worked with Gayla St. Julien, who opened the bank accounts and made the deposits.
 However, Ms. Julien identified Apollo as the mastermind behind the fraud scams.
 The Secret Service started investigating Ms. Julien in early 2012 for bank and check fraud.
 They arrested her on September 11, 2013.

-The Secret Service found approximately 40 bank accounts tied to St. Julien and about $3 million tied to the alleged fraudulent schemes.
+The Secret Service found approximately 40 bank accounts tied to St. Julien.
+In addition, they discovered about $3 million tied to the alleged fraudulent schemes.

-After she was arrested, investigators had St. Julien tape conversations with Apollo, which led to the search and seizure of his car and property.
-Authorities seized evidence from his laptop and cell phone and also found a debit card in the name of Ferarri Autohaus.
+After she was arrested, investigators had St. Julien tape conversations with Apollo.
+As a result, it led to the search and seizure of his car and property.
+Afterward, authorities seized evidence from his laptop and cell phone and found a debit card in the name of Ferarri Autohaus.

-Apparently, Apollo didn’t learn his lesson from the time he spent in prison for auto title fraud.
-He spent from 2004 to 2009 in prison for breaking federal racketeering laws.
-He was released in 2009, just six months before filming began on their first season of The Real Housewives of Atlanta.
+Previously, Apollo spent time in prison for auto title fraud, violating federal racketeering laws.
+He went to prison in 2004 and was released in 2009, just six months before filming began on The Real Housewives of Atlanta.

 Cast Members from The Real Housewives of Atlanta Weigh In

-Never afraid to kick someone while they are down, especially when she can use it to promote herself, professional narcissist and cast member Kenya Moore tweeted – “Losers never win.
-I have always seen through people and I was the first to tell you last season about these people and who they really are.”
+Never afraid to kick someone while they are down, cast member Kenya Moore tweeted – “Losers never win.
+I have always seen through people, and I was the first to tell you about these people and who they were last season.”

-If you have any questions about the Apollo Nida charged with Bank Fraud and Identity Theft case, please leave a comment below.
+Please comment below if you have questions about the Apollo Nida charged with Bank Fraud and Identity Theft case.
 Or, get the scoop on more celebrity drama.
 Check out more Celebrity Investigations.